Hardcover · 240 Pages

 Color plays a vital role in visual experiences.
-Professionals in design, fashion, architecture, and art … More
+Professionals in design, fashion, architecture, … More

 Color plays a vital role in visual experiences.
 Professionals in design, fashion, architecture, and art are constantly exploring to find good solutions regarding color.
 In a globalizing world, color requires less time to "read" than any other means of communication.